wenshen/hare/README.md

 is available by changing the parameters in the file "4nodes.txt" under the directory of "~/hare/game".

-For inquiries, please send me an email via wenshum [at] gmail.com.
+For inquiries, please send me an email via wen [at] wenshum.com.